johanberntsson/ozmoo/README.md

 Update 2020-Mar-04: Release 3 is here.
 Many bugfixes.
 Darkmode and splash screen added.
 Support for four new languages.

-Update 2019-Jun-04: We have created a new release, with several new features, many bugfixes, better docs and other improvements.
+Update 2019-Jun-04: We have created release 2, with several new features, many bugfixes, better docs and other improvements.

 Update 2018-Dec-27: We now consider Ozmoo ready for production use.
 A few minor features are missing, like output to printer and the ability to save and restore arbitrary parts of memory, and chances are they won't be added.